krishang118/Earthquake-Visualizer/README.md

 ## How to Run
 1. Clone this repository on your local machine.
 2. Open the `Earthquake Visualizer.ipynb` Jupyter Notebook and run the first cell to install the required dependencies.
-3. Run the second cell and set the required ranges to see the visualizations and analysis.
+3. Run the second cell and set the required ranges to see the data analysis and visualizations.

 ## Contributing